fstepien/scamper/readme.md

 [Shawn Allen's answer in Regards to Responsive d3 / SVG on StackOverflow](https://stackoverflow.com/a/9539361/9160384)

-3. Adjust for printing: The intial tree diagram is fairly large on screen, but it is ideal for printing on a letter page size.
+3. Adjust for printing: The initial tree diagram is fairly large on screen, but it is ideal for printing on a letter page size.
 The large viewBox factors allow for scaling all the way down to mobile, with the ability to print or send a letter size pdf.
 Thanks to the set height in step one the nodes are nicely distributed.
-However, an issue arrises if too many ideas are entered into the text field: The ideas start compressing down at 30 nodes, and start overlapping at 50.
-Therefore, an extra 20px was added to the height starting withthe 31st node.
+However, an issue arises if too many “ideas” are entered into the text field: The “ideas” start compressing down at 30 nodes, and start overlapping at 50.
+Therefore, an extra 20px was added to the height each time a new idea is entered starting with the 31st node.

 ```
 // calculate the number of nodes